wangyoucao577/libmath-finite/doc/undefined_reference_to__xxx_finite__why_and_how.md

 Same with **Way2**, the `libmath-finite.so` should be linked correctly.
 On the other hand, the `libmath-finite.so` should be distributed with your program together, and need to be find by your program when run.
 In this example, `export LD_LIBRARY_PATH=$(pwd)/../..` is helpful to make `app.out` find the `libmath-finite.so`.

 ## Conclusion
 This problem is due to an ABI change of `glibc` between `2.30` and `2.31`.
 You may fix it by various ways described above.
-All the sources codes in this article has been placed in [wangyoucao577/libmath-finite](https://github.com/wangyoucao577/libmath-finite), feel free to try it by yourself, file issue in the project if any question.
 Thanks!

 ## References